Pulok000/AWT-Fall-2022-2023/README.md

 npm run watch
 ```

-Open Xampp sever and start apache and php server:
+Open Xampp server and start apache and php server:

 Visit `http://localhost:8000` to see the website.